cshum/drupal-seed/README.md

 #Drupal Seed

-A Drupal 7 seed package that aims to automate setup and deploy tasks, preconfigured with a number of contrib modules for building a Drupal project efficiently.
+Drupal is a powerful tool in many ways, but deployment has mostly been troublesome.
+Drupal Seed aims to automate install and deploy tasks in a continuous manner.
+It is also preconfigured with a number of contrib modules for building a Drupal project efficiently.

 ### Installation
 Pre-requisites: PHP 5 FPM, MySQL, Nginx, Drush installed.

+    $ sudo apt-get install mysql-server
+    $ sudo mysql_install_db
     $ mysql_secure_installation

     $ sudo apt-get install php-apc php-pear php5-cli php5-common php5-curl php5-fpm php5-gd php5-mysql nginx